What Is ASAP?

 Federal agencies and recipient organizations can view relevant data on-line, such as up-to-the-minute account balances, account history, and the status of payment requests affecting their ASAP accounts.
 Federal agencies also receive daily reports relating to the ASAP accounts under their authority.

-The Financial Management Service, through its ASAP Customer Support team processes federal agency and recipient organization enrollments, provides customer support, and resolves operational issues.
+The Bureau of the Fiscal Service, through its ASAP Customer Support team processes federal agency and recipient organization enrollments, provides customer support, and resolves operational issues.

 The Federal Reserve Bank of Richmond is responsible for system administration support for the system.
 FRB system support includes daily system operations, communications, security, and system maintenance.